-Trinity Prep provides structure and access to group-centered learning while allowing each family to maintain a home-centered education.
-A Trinity Prep education is a collaborative one.
-Teachers provide worthwhile classroom activities based upon solid curriculum and proven classroom practices.
-Our school environment complements the student’s individual efforts at home.
-Parents facilitate the at-home work.
-A successful collaboration, where both entities fulfill their educational roles, results in an excellent, Christ-centered process of spiritually and academically equipping our students.
+The collaborative education Trinity Prep strives for provides structure and access to group-centered learning while allowing each family to maintain a home-centered education.
+Teachers provide worthwhile classroom activities and parents facilitate the at-home work, resulting in a successful collaboration in which both entities fulfill their educational roles.

 For a successful partnership, parents must commit to: